 "It's impossible for me to speak for the majority of fans," added McFadden.
 "But, personally speaking, ever since Peter Reid left [in 2002] I've always said I wanted Martin O'Neill to be the next Sunderland manager.

 "It seems like the best opportunity we have to get him because he's not at another club.

 "Ultimately, Hughes and O'Neill would be an improvement on what we've had - they've both managed teams that have qualified for Europe and they've both managed in Europe."

-, added: "The Wigan game was the tipping point for many fans - while some of the chanting was unsavoury to say the least, it was born of frustration.
+Simon Walsh, who writes for the Roker Report, added: "The Wigan game was the tipping point for many fans - while some of the chanting was unsavoury to say the least, it was born of frustration.

 "Martin O'Neill would unite nearly all the fans like no other, but personally I'd rather have Mark Hughes from the supposed front runners."